Unboxed-Software/solana-course/content/transfer-fee.md

 	)
 }
 ```
 Now we can run `npm run start`.
-We should see a console log of a link which will take us to the transfer transaction on Solana Explorer
+We should see a console log of a link which will take us to the transfer transaction on Solana Explorer.

 ### 8. Withdrawing fees
 There are two ways in which we can collect fees from the recipient's account.
 The first one is withdrawing the withheld fees directly from the recipient's account itself to the fee vault account.
 The second way is harvesting the fees from the recipient's account to the mint and then withdrawing it from the mint to the fee vault account.